Virginia-iGEM/igem-wikibrick/wiki/README.md

 The exact sequence of events are as follows:

-1. pushimages: In order to correctly substitute image URLs, `gulp live publish` first pushes images to the iGEM Wiki and then retrieves the generated image URLs from the wiki.
+1. push:images: In order to correctly substitute image URLs, `gulp live publish` first pushes images to the iGEM Wiki and then retrieves the generated image URLs from the wiki.
 These URLs are saved temporarily to `imagemap.json` under `/wiki/build`.
 2. build: A `build` is then performed, identical to `gulp dev build` save for the fact that all URLs in relevant HTML tags are replaced with their absolute equivalents.
-3. pushcontent: Pushes remaining (non-image) content to the wiki.
+3. push:content: Pushes remaining (non-image) content to the wiki.

 ## 7 Build Dependencies